XboxDev/nxdk/README.md

 - [Git](http://git-scm.com/)

 #### OS X
-On OSX with [Homebrew](http://brew.sh/), this should do the job (XCode ships with make and bison and flex):
+On OS X with [Homebrew](http://brew.sh/), this should do the job (XCode ships with make and bison and flex):

     brew install wine llvm --with-lld --with-clang